USB: A Unified Summarization Benchmark Across Tasks and Domains: Related Work

+Past works for predicting factual correctness of summaries incorporate question-answering models and natural language inference methods~\citep{scialom2021questeval, fabbri2022qafacteval, goyal2021annotating}, or use synthetically introduced factual errors~\citep{kryscinski2020evaluating} to train models.
+In contrast, the USB benchmark introduces a high-quality manually annotated dataset for predicting factual correctness.
+For the task of \emph{editing} summaries to fix factual errors, datasets with both synthetic and model-generated errors have been created~\citep{balachandran2022correcting,liu2022improving}.
+The task of unsupported span prediction is akin to detecting hallucinated content in generated summaries, and to the best of our knowledge, no labeled dataset exists for this task.

+For extracting evidence for a summary, past works have used lexical overlap based heuristics~\citep{chen2018fast,lebanoff2019scoring}.
+A manually annotated dataset for the task was introduced by \citet{ernst2021summary}, albeit our work provides a substantially larger manually annotated dataset.
+Similarly, for multi-sentence compression we introduce a much larger manually labeled dataset than prior works~\citep{slobodkin2022}.
 Prior research has mostly approached topic based summarization by adopting a predefined set of topics~\citep{krishna2018generating, akhtar2017aspect, hayashi2021wikiasp}.
 However, we did not restrict the set of topics in our dataset, resulting in a long tail of (potentially challenging) rare topics.
-For multi-sentence compression~\citep{filippova2010multi}, public labeled datasets are scarce.
-Most notably, \citet{slobodkin2022} released a dataset with manual annotations collected on DUC\footnote{\url{https://duc.nist.gov/}} datasets.
-Our annotated dataset is similar, but is larger, and a includes higher proportion of summary sentences that require compression of more than one source sentence ($\approx74\%$ compared to $\approx41\%$).